|Nutrition Facts (per serving)|

 Press the dough into a greased or parchment-lined 9x9 or 11x7-inch baking dish, and bake for 15 minutes, until lightly golden.

 While the crust bakes, make the filling.
-Mix the lemon juice, lemon zest, powdered Swerve, almond flour, and egg yolks in a bowl together with a whisk.
+Mix the lemon juice, lemon zest, sweetener, almond flour, eggs, and egg yolk in a bowl together with a whisk.

-Remove crust from oven and immediately pour filling in; return to oven.
+Remove crust from oven and immediately pour filling over the top.
+Return to oven.

 - Any powdered cup-for-cup style non-caloric sweetener would work—provided it's powdered and not granular.
 Other examples to use are powdered monk fruit or a powdered monk fruit/erythritol blend.